BELARUS: Seven fined for talking about Easter in street

 On 27 December 2022, a Pentecostal leader in Smorgon in the western Grodno Region was fined for leading meetings of an unregistered Full Gospel Church community in his home "without appropriate permission from Smorgon District Executive Committee".
 Judge Lyudmila Petrova of Smorgon District Court found the leader guilty of violating Administrative Code Article 24.23, Part 1.
 She fined him 10 base units, 320 Belarusian Roubles, according to the court decision seen by Forum 18.
 The fine represents about one week's average wage.

-Earlier in 2022, courts used the same Article to fine three Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk for leading worship in the car park of the confiscated New Life Church.
+Earlier in 2022, courts used the same Article to fine four Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk for leading worship in the car park of the confiscated New Life Church.

 On 17 February 2021, New Life Pentecostal Church was forcibly evicted from its place of worship, which the regime had never allowed to be redesignated for religious use.
 On 25 September 2022, the regime banned the Church from meeting for worship in the church car park, fining church leaders.

 Kaverina of Minsk City Executive Committee's Ideology, Religion, and Ethnic Affairs Coordination Department refused to reply, when Forum 18 asked whether the authorities will compensate the Church for its building from which they evicted it